WebDevStudios/WDS-Instagram-Widget/README.md

-Instagram
+Instagram Widget
 =========

-(eventually) a full suite of simple Instagram widgets
+A bare-bones (no CSS) Instagram Widget to easily display your most recent Instagrams!